I’ve talked plenty about various side hustles I’ve tried, or am continuing to try.

 The year following was 2020 and quite a roller-coaster ride.
 Yet, I still managed to grow my KDP business pretty significantly.

-As you can also see, there was quite a wave going on in 2020 income wise, but towards the end of 2020, things really started to take off.
+There was quite a wave going on in 2020 income wise, but towards the end of 2020, things really started to take off.

 Keep Going And You Will Get There!

 I have been on such a journey since I first started to look for ways to boost our family income over a decade ago.
-There were many things that worked out and there are many things that didn’t!
+There were many things that worked out and…… there are many things that didn’t!

 I think I found everything most frustrating in the beginning because I wanted it to all happen RIGHT NOW at that point and didn’t realise that sometimes things take time to fall into place.

 I feel that the reason self-publishing clicked for me more quickly than other things – is because of the experience I already had online to date.

 For example; I improved by design skills by creating t-shirt designs for Merch by Amazon and learning CANVA for the last five years.

 I already knew about niche and keyword research from blogging/affiliate marketing and the training I took at Wealthy Affiliate and I had the confidence and knowledge to recognise a good opportunity and take action.

 This came from spending years looking at online opportunities, as well as researching and writing blog posts for Rags To Niches.